Daniel Barenboim: Straight-strung piano

 In 2017, Barenboim unveiled a piano that has straight-strung bass strings, as opposed to the crossed-stringed modern instrument.
-He was inspired by Liszt's Erard piano, which has straight strings.
+He was inspired by Liszt's Érard piano, which has straight strings.
 Barenboim appreciates the clarity of tone and a greater control over the tonal quality (or color) his new instrument gives.
 This piano was developed with the help of Chris Maene at Maene Piano, who also built it.
-In 2019, Barenboim used this instrument to perform at Berliner Philhamoniker.
+In 2019, Barenboim used this instrument to perform with the Berlin Philharmonic Orchestra.